Sexual violence is the (cause) and mental illness is the (effect) of personality disorders.

 With the movement of #metoo, I wonder if we can now expect a surge of compassion and tender care towards all those people suffering with chronic and severe mental illnesses!

 As a clinician working in the area, I was shocked to discover how integral this is to people suffering with a personality disorder.
-All personality disorders are caused by direct sexual violence!!
+Personality disorders are caused by direct sexual violence!!
 For both team players!
 Many theorists throughout the ages have studied this phenomena where sexual abuse or the sexual energy is damaged at an early age, an age where the inner child is abandoned or abused at their core and replaced with a sense of shame.
 Freud a famous theorist who identified the sexual energy as the life force integral in each individual, which he named the libido highlighted this in his works.
 Although he didn’t add in the component of shame for victims, shame is the main cause of why people who are experiencing mental illness suffer in silence, this shame is traced back to an event in childhood!
 Shame hides their inner child!
 Shame is directed at the victim to ensure they don’t expose and heal from the child trauma.

 Sexual energy is the root of all internal drives, and this energy, when damaged or repressed causes a whole malady of dysfunctions.
 Namely mental ill health and a loss of wellbeing.